Koreatown: Chicago, Illinois

 Chicago's Albany Park neighborhood has been referred to as Chicago's "Koreatown" since the 1980s.
 The majority of Korean shops in Albany Park can be found along Lawrence Avenue (4800 North) between Kedzie (3200 West) and Pulaski (4000 West).
 This particular section of Lawrence Avenue has been officially designated by the city of Chicago as "Seoul Drive" because of the multitude of Korean-owned enterprises on the street.
 Although many of the Korean Americans in the neighborhood have been moving to the north suburbs in recent years, it still retains its Korean flavor.
 Every year there is a Korean festival, and the neighborhood is home to a Korean television station (WOCH-CD Ch.
 41) and radio station (1330 AM) as well as two Korean-language newspapers.
 There are still many Korean businesses interspersed among the newer Mexican bakeries and Middle Eastern grocery stores.
 Approximately 45% of the businesses on this particular stretch of Lawrence Avenue are owned by Korean-Americans.

 Columbus, Ohio

-This strip mall on Bethel Road in Columbus includes a Korean nail salon, a Korean restaurant, a Korean beauty products store, and a Korean grocery store.
+This strip mall on Bethel Road in Columbus, Ohio includes a Korean nail salon, a Korean restaurant, a Korean beauty products store, and a Korean grocery store.

 Koreatown is in the vicinity of Bethel and Henderson Roads in Northwest Columbus.
 This area includes several Korean grocery stores, churches, and restaurants.